 With Staging Mode, you can clone your site to a staging environment without polluting the data used by WordPress.com.

 You can turn on Staging Mode by adding

 define( 'JETPACK_STAGING_MODE', true ); to your staging site’s wp-config.php file.

 /* That's all, stop editing!
 Happy blogging. */ line.

-While Jetpack is in Staging Mode, your staging site will act like your production site in nearly all ways except no data is passed up to WordPress.com and you cannot disconnect the staging site.
+While Jetpack is in Staging Mode, your staging site will act as your production site in nearly all ways except no data is passed up to WordPress.com, and you cannot disconnect the staging site.

 The single steps are:

 – Disable access permission in WP Staging plugin.